 In the initial plan, try to express the main idea of each point in a single, clear sentence.
-These can become topic sentences (the first sentence of each paragraph which establishes its central idea) when, in your second plan, you develop these points further.
+These can become topic sentences—usually the first sentence of each paragraph which summarise the information in the paragraph.
+In your second plan, you develop these points further.

 While you may not be ready to construct an introduction or conclusion, this three-part structure should be at least suggested in your plan.

 For more about essay structure, see The Learning Centre's essay writing guide